-The Cairnbaan rock art site, along with the others in Mid Argyll are of exceptional importance because they may help us to understand why Kilmartin Glen developed as a ritual centre.
-Rock art very probably predates many of the other monuments in the Glen, and may in fact be the reason why later generations chose to signify the importance of the place with other monuments (Freedman, Jones and Riggott 2011: 244).
-The study of Cairnbaan rock art site and others has the potential to develop a more nuanced understanding of the Late Neolithic, Chalcolithic and Bronze Age period on a regional and national wide level.
+The Achnabreck Rock Art site, along with the others in Mid Argyll are of exceptional importance because they may help us to understand why Kilmartin Glen developed as a ritual centre.
+Achnabreck is the largest and most complex of all the rock art sites in Britain, thus has the highest historical value.
+Rock art very probably predates many of the other monuments in the Glen and may in fact be the reason why later generations chose to signify the importance of the place with other monuments (Freedman, Jones and Riggott, 2011: 244).
+The study of Achnabreck Rock Art site in particular, because there may be phased carvings present, has the potential to develop a more nuanced understanding of the Late Neolithic, Chalcolithic and Bronze Age period on a regional and national wide level.

-2.4 Architectural and artistic values
+2.4 Architectural and aesthetic values

 Study of individual panels has established that each has its own character, and although the cup mark is a universal symbol, there is variation in other motifs, ranging from cup marks surrounded by rings, to tails, gutters and key holes, and there is some evidence that the natural characteristics of the bed rock itself was also used as part of the art work, merging natural and cultural features into a single aesthetic expression.
-Although there has been some focus on individual motifs, it has been suggested that rock art panels are best appreciated as a visual whole (Jones 2011 (b): 5).
+Although there has been some focus on individual motifs, it has been suggested that rock art panels are best appreciated as a visual whole (Jones, 2011 (b): 5).

-It has been suggested that the natural cracks and fissures in the bedrock has been used as if it were a frame for the creation of motifs (Jones and Tipping 2011:29).
+It has been suggested that the natural cracks and fissures in the bedrock have been used as if they were a frame for the creation of motifs (Jones and Tipping, 2011:29).